Fios-Quest/YouTube-Scripts/src/space/newtype.md

 ### type 6

-> You'll notice I didn't include integers in the bare minimum types, this is because some languages opt to store _all_ numbers as double precision floating points.
+You'll notice I didn't include integers in the bare minimum types, this is because some languages opt to store _all_ numbers as double precision floating points.

->  This only really becomes an accuracy issue for integers over 2^53 though, which is over 9 million billion, so I think we can give them a break.
+This only really becomes an accuracy issue for integers over 2 to the power of 53 though, which is over 9 million billion, so I think we can give them a break.

 ### type 7